Our regular services are held as follows:

 - All festivals

-If you would like to join our services please do let us know in advance by filing in the Visitors’ form or contacting our Secretary
+If you would like to join our services please do let us know in advance by filing in the Visitors’ form or contacting us.

 What is the form of your services?